Dyersburg, Tennessee

-Dyersburg is a city and the county seat of Dyer County, Tennessee, United States.
+Dyersburg is a city in and the county seat of Dyer County, Tennessee, United States.
 It is located in northwest Tennessee, 79 mi northeast of Memphis on the Forked Deer River.
 The population was 16,164 at the 2020 census, down 5.72% from the 2010 census.

 History

 Early history

-The lands that make up Dyersburg once belonged to the Chickasaw people.
-The final treaty by which they relinquished all of West Tennessee was signed in 1818.
+The lands encompassing Dyersburg were originally inhabited by the Chickasaw people.
+As westward expansion continued, the Chickasaw Nation relinquished their claims to West Tennessee through a series of treaties, culminating in the final agreement, the Treaty of Tuscaloosa, signed in 1818.
+The lands composing the future Dyer County were then transferred, via the Jackson Purchase, to the US Government, and American settlers from the eastern states began moving into West Tennessee around 1819.

 19th century

-The first European settlers began to arrive in the area around 1819.
-In 1823, the Tennessee General Assembly passed an act to establish two new counties immediately west of the Tennessee River, Dyer County being one of them.
-John McIver and Joel H. Dyer donated 60 acre for the new county seat, named Dyersburg, at a central location within the county known as "McIver's Bluff".
-In 1825, Dyer surveyed the town site into 86 lots.
-The first courthouse was built on the square in 1827.
-The current Classical Revival-style courthouse, designed by Asa Biggs in 1911, centers a downtown historic district listed in the National Register of Historic Places.
+In 1823, the Tennessee General Assembly established two new counties immediately west of the Tennessee River, Dyer County being one of them.
+John McIver and Joel H. Dyer donated 60 acre for the new county seat, aptly named Dyersburg, at a central location within the county known as "McIver's Bluff".
+Dyer surveyed the town in 1825, laying out 86 lots.
+The county (and county seat) were named for Joel Dyer's father, Colonel Robert Henry Dyer.
+Col. Dyer served as the first postmaster of Dyersburg, and sat on its first chancery court.
+The first courthouse, a two story log cabin, was constructed on the town square in 1827.
+It was replaced by a one-story frame building in 1836.

-Brothers and future Texas Rangers and officers in the army of the Confederate States Ben McCulloch and Henry McCulloch settled in Dyersburg prior to moving westward to participate in the Texas Revolution.
-It was in the Dyersburg area they befriended Davy Crockett.
+One of the earlier settlers was McCullouch family.
+Alexander McCullouch, a War of 1812 veteran who served as aid-de-camp under John Coffee at the Battle of Horseshoe Bend, moved his family in the late 1820s to a plantation west of Dyersburg from northern Alabama.
+He operated a general store in town for a number of years prior to his death in 1854.

-Situated as the hub of steamboat navigation on the Forked Deer River, Dyersburg grew as a river town, especially once the Grey Eagle made the first successful steamboat trip in 1836.
-The county's first industrial boom dates to 1879, when the steamboat Alf Stevens shipped timber from A. M. Stevens Lumber Company of Dyersburg to St. Louis, Missouri markets.
-The Stevens company established a large sawmill in 1880 and opened a planing mill in 1885.
-The Bank of Dyersburg opened in 1880, while another timber industry, Nichols & Co.
+Dyersburg's early development hinged on its strategic location as a hub for steamboat navigation on the Forked Deer River.
+The success of the Grey Eagles maiden voyage in 1836 solidified Dyersburg's status as a river town.
+The county's first industrial boom commenced in 1879 with the shipment of timber from A. M. Stevens Lumber Company to St. Louis markets via steamboat.
+This paved the way for further investments in timber processing, with the establishment of a large sawmill in 1880 and a planing mill in 1885.
+The financial sector also saw growth with the opening of the Bank of Dyersburg in 1880, while another timber industry, Nichols & Co.
 Wooden Bowl Factory, began operations in 1881.

-The arrival of the Newport News and Mississippi Valley Railroad in 1884 further expanded market possibilities; a branch line, the Dyersburg Northern, soon linked the county seat to Tiptonville.
-The new railroad links encouraged the creation of new industries and businesses.
-In 1884, for example, investors established the Dyersburg Oil Company, a cottonseed factory.
-This company remained locally important through the 20th century.